sketch-hq/SketchAPI/docs-website/pages/app.md

 layout: single-page
 ---

-Integrate Sketch into your app or worflow using the `sketch://` URL scheme.
-Open documents in Sketch already focused on specific layers or with a specified zoom level.
+You can integrate Sketch into your app or worflow using the `sketch://` URL scheme.
+You can even open documents in Sketch already focused on specific layers or with a specified zoom level.

 **Note:** If a document is already open the canvas view does not change.